David King Udall: Polygamy and imprisonment

 In 1882, Udall took a second wife, Ida Frances Hunt, a granddaughter of Jefferson Hunt (1803–1879) and also through her mother of Lois Barnes Pratt (1802–1880) and Addison Pratt (1802–1872).
 That same year the U.S. Congress passed the Edmunds Act to aid in the prosecution of polygamists.
 Udall was indicted on charges of unlawful cohabitation in 1884.
 He was never convicted, because his second wife lived in another town, and prosecutors could not locate Ida to compel her testimony against him.

 Prosecutors remained determined to make an example of Udall, and in 1885, he was indicted and convicted on perjury charges, related to a sworn statement he made about the land claim of a fellow Mormon.
 He spent three months in a Federal Prison in Detroit, Michigan, before receiving a full and unconditional pardon by President Grover Cleveland on December 12, 1885.
 The perjury conviction stemmed from an affidavit he swore on the land claim of Miles P. Romney (grandfather of George Romney).

 Later years

 Udall was appointed to be a Stake president, a higher position in the LDS leadership, in 1887.
 He held that position for the next 35 years.

 Throughout that time he ran a number of business ventures of varying success.

-In 1899, he served a single term as a Republican representative to the Arizona Territorial Legislature (which later became the Arizona Senate after statehood).
+From 1899 to 1900, Udall represented Apache County in the Arizona Territorial Senate.
+He was elected as a Republican.